OFFERING COUNSELLING SERVICES

 Manjinder is a warm, welcoming, and empathic Registered Provisional Psychologist who believes therapy is for everyone.
 With the right tools and support, she believes all individuals have the capacity to heal, grow, and thrive.

-She works with young adults, adults, and couples navigating a wide range of mental health concerns.
+She works with clients of all ages, including couples and families navigating a wide range of mental health concerns.
 Her approach is deeply client-centered—rooted in creating a safe, non-judgmental space where clients feel truly seen, heard, and supported.
 Manjinder understands that no two individuals are the same and thoughtfully tailors her approach to meet each person’s unique needs, ensuring that therapy is as effective and meaningful as possible.

 Manjinder holds a Master’s Degree in Counselling from City University of Seattle (2024) and a Bachelor of Arts in Psychology from MacEwan University (2020).
 She brings rich experience working with individuals from diverse cultural, social, and ethnic backgrounds.
 Her therapeutic work integrates evidence-based modalities including Cognitive Behavioural Therapy (CBT), Attachment Therapy, Interpersonal Therapy (IPT), and Grief Therapy, while consistently centering cultural sensitivity and responsiveness.